Thursday, December 22, 2016

 "Please.
 It just reminds me."
 His voice trailed off.

 The guitar intro made the song very memorable.
-The flute made unmistakable it was Steve Miller Band “Can’t you see.”
+The flute made it unmistakable.
+It was The Marshall Tucker Band, "Can't You See?"

 I nodded my head to strum with the beat of the song.
-My bad guy tilted his head back against the flat portion of the bench seat.
+My arrested guy tilted his head back against the flat portion of the bench seat.
 And he began to belt out the lyrics.
-I exercised my right to remain silent and just drove and allowed him to have this moment.
-After all he was headed to the rock bottom of his life and that was county jail.
+I exercised my right to remain silent and drove, allowing him to have this moment.
+After all, he was headed to the rock bottom of his life, and that was county jail.
 Was he thinking about a loved one while he belted out the lyrics to this song?
-Or was the crack rock his woman, "look what she's done to me."
+Or was the crack rock his woman, "Look what she's done to me."
 I never asked.

-Our drive was just a straight shot with very little bends and turns.
+Our drive was just a straight shot with tiny bends and turns.
 The steel wheels turned on my police car.
 His steel handcuffs pressed around his wrists.
 They weren't forgiving him for his sins.
-But in this moment he didn’t care, he just sang.
-And silently, I sang with him mouthing the words to the song without interfering with his fall towards rock bottom.
+But at that moment, he didn't care; he just sang.
+Silently, I sang with him, mouthing the words to the song without interfering with his fall toward rock bottom.

 Dad's being a kid too.
 (December 3, 2016)